Road Trips and Travel Tips 2013-14

 Of the vans, SuperShuttle is very professional.
 You can reserve online, and they provide an automated call to your cell-phone when the van is approaching your house.
 We've ridden South and East Bay a number of times without problems as well.
 If you're feeling flush, 101 Limousine will take you in solitary grandeur (not a shared ride) in a Lincoln town-car for about twice what a door-to-door van charges.
 (Look for cut-price coupons in local shopping papers.)

 Airport Parking (updated 9/2013)

 ParkingReservations.com has a nice search that lets you find and book the best off-airport parking at (apparently) any US airport.
 They find a number of options under $10/day at SJC, and under $20/day at SFO.

 For SFO you can park in the airport-run long-term lot for $18/day, now payable with credit card or with FasTrak.

-There are several other SFO options: local Anza Parking which offers an online coupon rate of $12/day, or multi-city Park and Fly (Select Oakland, San Francisco or San Jose in the dropdown menu), with comparable rates.
-Fasttrack Parking no longer serves SFO or SJC, only OAK.
+There are several other SFO options: local Anza Parking which offers an online coupon rate of $13/day, or multi-city Park and Fly (Select Oakland, San Francisco or San Jose in the dropdown menu), with comparable rates.

 Use these sites to find flights and hotels.